 Total Energy Consumption

 The country's total consumption per capita reached 4.5 toe in 2020, which is three times higher than the Asian average (1.4 toe in 2019).
 Electricity consumption per capita is also 3 times higher than the regional average, at around 10 750 kWh (2020).
 However, the total energy intensity has been decreasing rapidly and regularly since 2010 (-2.3%/year).

 Interactive Chart Taiwan Total Energy Consumption

 Crude Oil Production

 Taiwan imports all its crude oil needs (39 Mt of crude in 2020).
-Around half of the crude oil is imported from the Middle East, 33% from Saudi Arabia, and 20% from Kuwait, and 20% for the United States (2020).
+Around half of the crude oil is imported from the Middle East, 33% from Saudi Arabia, 20% from Kuwait, and 20% from the United States (2020).
 Oil product imports and exports are close (14.8 Mt of imports and 12.2 Mt exports in 2020).